Clicky

 Back on September 8, 2014 Satoshi’s first email address, [email protected], was hacked.
 A great synopsis and investigation relating to that can be found on the Bitmex blog.
 However, it and other internet sleuths missed some key clues as to what it revealed with the leaked screenshot of the alleged e-commerce order (which many people have incorrectly concluded was fake).
-I go through this specifically here.
+I go through this specifically here and then offer a more compelling explanation for what took place.

 1. The leaked screenshot of Satoshi’s alleged e-commerce order:

 A Lancelot was a type of bitcoin mining device at the time.
-Naturally, internet sleuths worked to find out what was under the black digital paint applied to the invoice to hopefully reveal Satoshi’s identity.
+Naturally, online researchers worked to find out what was under the black digital paint applied to the invoice to hopefully reveal Satoshi’s identity.
 The method used, increasing exposure using Photoshop or Gimp was something I was able to independently reproduce.
 The result was a name that looked like Anthony Geary at ?198 Bruce Street.

 2. Exposure applied to the screenshot